-- The Pre- Raphaelites rejected the academy rules of form, composition and colour; pyramid structure of subjects, tone rather than colour, perfunctory rather than realistic use of light, all of these things were thrown out of the window by these young artists.
+- The Pre- Raphaelites rejected the academy rules of form, composition and colour; pyramid structure of subjects, tone rather than colour, perfunctory rather than realistic use of light.
+All of this was thrown out of the window by these young artists.

 - They sought to recover the medieval simplicity and purity that had been lost in the High Renaissance art they felt was typified by Raphael.
-A lot of Rossetti’s earlier works in particular show a pre-occupation with this period, and there are many other instances of medievalism and chivalric subjects in Pre- Raphaelite art.
+Rossetti’s earlier works, in particular, show a pre-occupation with this period, but there are many other instances of medievalism and chivalric subjects in Pre- Raphaelite art.

 - They aimed to bring truth back to art, refusing to idealise their subjects.